BalliAsghar/keep-GitHub-Streak/README.md

-Adding support for a new model to the repository
+Added a new function to my library.